Skip to main content

 Will end users need to install anything besides Microsoft Excel?

 No. End users only need Microsoft Excel (2016 or later, 32-bit or 64-bit).
-You distribute your .xlsm or .xlam file alongside a bin/ folder containing the compiled DLLs.
+You distribute the protected copy of your .xlsm or .xlam file alongside a bin/ folder containing the compiled DLLs.
 No runtime, no framework, no admin rights required.

 Can I add license key activation to my Excel VBA project?